 How are prorated HOA fees calculated?

-Prorated HOA fees at closing are determined by how long the seller owns the home during the closing month.
-Here’s how it’s done:
+At closing, prorated HOA fees are based on the duration of home ownership by the seller during the closing month.
+Here’s how this works:

-• Determine the seller’s portion: The number of days the seller holds the house before closing is multiplied by the daily fee.
+- Get the seller’s portion: To obtain the seller’s portion, take the number of days the seller/owner of the house will have the house before it closes and multiply it by the daily fee.

-With this method, the fees are split fairly between the buyers and sellers.
-Don’t forget that these fees are part of the closing costs, including property taxes and fees for starting the loan.
+This method splits the fees fairly between the buyer and seller.
+Keep in mind that these fees are part of the closing costs, which also comprise the property taxes and financing setup fees.

 What should I ask my real estate agent about HOA fees?